LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Experiments

 \section{Experiments}

-We evaluate our method on different image-driven video generation tasks: image-to-video and text-image-to-video.
-The experiments are conducted on four video datasets that cover a range of stochastic dynamics and highly controllable motion.
+We evaluate our method on different image-conditional video generation tasks, including stochastic image-to-video generation, class-guided image-to-video generation and text-image-to-video generation.
+The experiments are carried out across five benchmark datasets spanning diverse domains such as robotics, landscape, human body/face, and synthetic scenario.
+These benchmarks encompass a variety of stochastic dynamics and highly controllable motion.